Overview

 Structure

-Core modules: A core module is required for the degree programme, so must always be taken and passed before you move on to the next year of your programme.
+A core module is required for the degree programme, so must always be taken and passed before you move on to the next module.
 Core modules are offered in every session.

-Elective modules: These are designed to help students design their own intellectual journey while maintaining a strong grasp of the fundamentals.
-Elective modules can be chosen from a list of subjects offered across SOAS' portfolio of programmes.
+These are designed to help students design their own intellectual journey while maintaining a strong grasp of the fundamentals.

 Important notice